bright/new-www/src/pages/blog/2020-09-15-develop-your-own-cryptocurrency-with-substrate-2.md

 * `module` - this is the name of the module we want to access, i.e. `erc20` module we have just created.
 * `section` - a function we want to call (always in `camelCase` although in Rust we declared the functions in `snke_case`).

-To get the total supply of our token we will use `api.query.erc20.totalSupply()` function, await for the result and return it.
+To get the total supply of our token we will use `api.query.erc20.totalSupply()` function, await for the result, and return it.

 ```typescript
 async totalSupply() {